SRM's GDPR team

 Data Protection Officers

 It was designed to harmonise data privacy laws across Europe, and to improve the protection of personal data of all EU citizens.
-Encompassing all kinds of personal data from names and phone numbers to bank details and posts on social networking sites, GDPR compliance has an extensive scope.
+Encompassing all kinds of personal data from names and phone numbers to bank details and posts on social networking sites, GDPR has an extensive scope.

 The reason for GDPR